ayushshrma/StudentManagement/Readme.md

  ## Introduction

- In this project, I have created a RESTful CRUD API that allows user to create, read, update, and delete movies.
+ In this project, I have created a RESTful CRUD API that allows user to create, read, update in student management system.
 The API is implemented using Node.js, Express, and MongoDB.I have used the Mongoose ORM to create the database schema.

  I have start by building the API using the RESTful design pattern.
 The API is implemented using the following HTTP methods: PUT, GET, POST, and DELETE.
- Building the movies model and different routes for handling all the CRUD operations.
+ Building the teacher and students model and different routes for handling all the CRUD operations.

  Finally, I have test my REST APIs using Postman.